DanL12186/Magic-The-Gathering-catalogue/README.md

     get_editions(set_code)
   end

+  #creates all standalone editions in a standalone Editions table. required to use
+  #Generate Booster Packs feature.
+You must require './db/seeds.rb' in console for this to be available
+  create_all_editions

   #optionally, in order to use Generate Booster Packs feature with sets that contain foils:
   AllEditionsStandardCodes.values.each do | set_code |
     SetPriceScraper.get_set_prices(set_code, 'foil')